 - Being frustrated from things not going right or my body letting me down

 - Someone I don’t know starting a conversation with me

 Note that these things don’t cause the meltdown, they establish the right conditions which push me down the track towards one – by upsetting the balance between the amount of stuff that needs processing and my ability to cope with that.

-I can intervene at this point and head it off at the pass, but if I don’t or can't then this simmering tension will start to build.
+At this beginning stage of the meltdown I can usually intervene and stop it from developing, but if I don’t (or can’t) do that then this simmering tension will start to build.

-If none of that has worked or I haven’t been able to take evasive action, the meltdown moves on to the next phase.
+If none of that works or I haven’t been able to take evasive action, the meltdown moves on to the next phase.

 This is getting close to the point of no return, and short of completely shutting out all input there’s very little that will stop the meltdown from progressing.